 Applicants who possess a graduate degree (Masters/PhD) will receive an additional 0.2 if you meet the minimum GPA of 3.0 on a 4.0 scale after the initial GPA calculation.

-Your graduate degree must be conferred and NOSM must receive your final transcript indicating graduation by December 30, 2018 to be considered for the 0.2 addition.
+Your graduate degree must be conferred and NOSM must receive your final transcript indicating graduation by January 4 of the potential enrolment year to be considered for the 0.2 addition.